kkanggu/Online-Judge/README.md

 >	DFS & BFS
 >	I tried to solve this with BFS, but time exceeded about 11%.
 >	I'll use DFS to solve this.

+***
+### Day 49
+#1707 End.
+(Bipartite Graph)
+>	DFS & BFS
+>	I used DFS to solve this.
+And it worked very well.
+Even the code was very short.

+#1753 End.
+(Shortest Path)
+>	Dijkstra
+>	First, I enque ( Vertex , Length of Edge ).
+And it fails about 12%.
+>	I passed every counterexample, and people said that have to enque cumulative length.
+>	I couldn't find the reason why I fail, so I just changed to enque cumulative length.
+And it passed.

+#1504 Fail.
+(Specific Shortest Path)
+>	Dijkstra
+>	I tried to solve this with Dijkstra, similar as #1753.
+But it failed about 12%.
+>	I'll find the reason and fix this.